TennerL/Razor/Readme.md

 Q&A

-Q Will it be possible to delete or move files on the set locations?
+Q: Will it be possible to delete or move files on the set locations?

-A As the main focus is security, it might become available on specific locations.
+A: As the main focus is security, it might become available on specific locations.